 That is such a short-sighted and limiting point of view.

-But limiting Social Media Marketing success or failure to the statement: For sales you need to pick up the phone is simply b%llshi$t.
-You can fill your sales funnel with targeted leads – but you can also use Social Media for totally different aspects of business like customer management, brand recognition, reputation management, audience building and many other things your business can profit from.
+But limiting Social Media Marketing success or failure to the statement: For sales, you need to pick up the phone is simply b%llshi$t.
+You can use social media for lead generation to fill your sales funnel – but you can also use Social Media for totally different aspects of business like customer management, brand awareness, reputation management, audience building, website traffic and many other things your business can profit from.

 Many people do it.
 I do it and have done so for other projects in the past.
 The honest answer to “Social Media is not working” is: It is obviously not working the way you are doing it.
-Try different, learn, adjust, measure, try something else, try harder, and never stop at “You cannot sell on Social Media!”
+Try different tactics, learn, adjust, measure, optimize, try something else, try harder, and never stop at “You cannot sell on Social Media!”

 But one thing is certain: To shout out sales messages in Social Media is most likely going to fail to give you any return.

-Rob Petersen looks at the special situation of marketing to businesses instead of consumers.
+Rob Petersen looks at the special situation of using social media platforms to market to businesses instead of consumers.
 He provides 15 examples ranging from CISCO and Demand Base to LinkedIn and SAP.

 SimplyZesty looks at a variety of use cases for the different social networks like Facebook, Twitter, Youtube, Pinterest, Instagram and more.